fission/docs.fission.io/docs/content/en/docs/concepts/_index.md

 ### Archives

-An Archive is a zip file containing source code or compiled binaries.
+An **Archive** is a zip file containing source code or compiled binaries.

-Archives with runnable functions in them are called _Deployment Archives_; those with source code in them are called _Source Archives_.
+Archives with runnable functions in them are called **Deployment Archives**; those with source code in them are called **Source Archives**.

 ### Packages

-A Package is a Fission object containing a Deployment Archive and a Source Archive.
+A **Package** is a Fission object containing a Deployment Archive and a Source Archive (if any).
 A Package also references a certain environment.

 When you create a Package with a Source Archive, Fission automatically builds it using the appropriate builder environment, and adds a